gissilali/turbo-carnival/README.md

 - On successful registration you will be redirected to the dashboard, where you will find a list of users with their online statuses.
 - To register as another user click on the `New Registration` link, this will open a new tab allowing you to test the application.
 - You can click on a table row to open a modal that shows user details

+## Directories

+`backend` - contains the PHP REST API for updating and fetching users `frontend` - contains a javascript application served by on nodejs server.

+## Hosting

+The app is hosted on Fly.io